Project type: Conservation Workshop

 Metal

-The Greek island of Zakynthos or Zante in the Ionian Sea is a very popular summer destination in Europe.
-The island is located less than 10 mi away from the coast of Peloponnese.
-The island has one airport: Zakynthos International Airport which connects it with numerous Greek (Athens, Thessaloniki, Crete etc) and international airports and two harbors.
-The main harbor is located in the town of Zakynthos - from there start all ferries to the neighboring islands and to the port of Kyllini in the mainland Greece.
-Normally tourists arrive by car or by bus to Zakynthos through Kyllini.
-For more information, please check the timetable of Levante Ferries.
+How to get there?
+The Greek island of Zakynthos, or Zante, in the Ionian Sea, is a very popular summer destination in Europe.
+The island is less than 10 minutes away from the coast of the Peloponnese.
+The island has one airport, Zakynthos International Airport, which connects it with numerous Greek (Athens, Thessaloniki, Crete, etc.) and international airports, and two harbors.
+The main harbor is located in the town of Zakynthos; from there, all ferries depart for the neighboring islands and for the port of Kyllini on the mainland.
+Usually, tourists arrive in Zakynthos by car or bus from Kyllini.
+For more information, please check Levante ferries' timetable.

 *Subject to change.
 May be substituted with similar level accommodation.

+Free time: Zakynthos offers many opportunities for sports and entertainment.
+Possible leisure activities during siestas and days off are swimming, sunbathing, surfing, scuba diving, fishing, and sailing.
 Participants can visit the most famous landmark of the island Navagio beach, the numerous natural "Blue Caves", cut into cliffs around Cape Skinari, the mountain village Keri is located in the far south of the island.

 What to bring?

-Admission Fee Transfer Options:
+Reimbursement Transfer Options:

 - Bank transfer

-- Online transfers via the Balkan Heritage virtual POS Terminal VISA, MASTERCARD & MAESTRO cards are accepted.
+- Online transfers via the Balkan Heritage virtual

-- TransferWise money transfer
+Wise money transfer

-For further information contact Admissions Office at [email protected]!
+For further information, contact the Admissions Office at: [email protected]!

-New Bulgarian University grants 3/6/9 ECTS credits to students for attending the one/two/three week sessions.
-Transcripts of Records (ToR) are available upon request for an additional tuition fee.
-For details: Regulations for obtaining Transcripts of Records.
+New Bulgarian University grants 9 ECTS credits to students for attending the three-week session.
+Transcripts of Records (ToR) are available upon request for an additional tuition fee of 600 EUR for EU students and 900 EUR for Non-EU students.